theunissenlab/crcns-student/README.rst

 2. Writing python code and running on your laptop: download or fork python directory. (requires Python and some data analysis packages: see crcns-student/python/getting_started.ipynb)

-3. Running python code on the cloud using Binder.
+3. Running python code on the cloud using Colab.
+Currently the Colab is set to UC Berkeley access only.
+Follow the links and request access if you don't have UC Berkeley credentials.

 Options 1 and 2 - require that you download the data directory as well.